aerickt/ding-dong/README.md

 **Every reply line must end with a semicolon.
 Every trigger must be lower case.**

-The bot automatically converts every message to lower case and ignores apostrophes before comparing with the triggers.
-It does this by removing everything that is under the first response block (with the response of "NoTrigger") from the message before comparing the message.
-So for example, Ding Dong will see the message "I'm interested in drinks which are strong" as just: "im interested in drinks".
-As such, all the triggers should be lowercase, otherwise they will not work.
+The bot automatically converts every message to lower case and ignores everything under the "omit" reply.
+So for example, Ding Dong will see the message "I'm tall" as just: "im tall".
+As such, all the triggers should be lowercase and free of anything that's under "omit".
+The "NoTrigger" category is for stuff that ding dong will not remove from messages, but won't reply.
+I'm not sure if there is a case where I'd use NoTrigger over omit, but I've kept that in there just in case.

+    omit;
+    '
+    ’
+    ‘

     NoTrigger;
-    '
     (that|which) is strong

     <sm>alternate;